alexis-earley/Ozmeral_Lab_Project/README.md

 Right now, I am analyzing EEG data to compare how older normal hearing and hearing-impaired individuals react to changes in sound location.
 I am particularly interested in the brain response differences between those wearing omnidirectional hearing aids, which amplify sounds in all directions, and directional hearing aids, which amplify sounds only in front of the listener.
 I am also investigating concepts such as sound arrival at specific locations relative to the listener, presentation on the left or right, the total change in angle of the sound, and the difference between active and passive listening.
 To complete these steps, I am using MATLAB programming and an application called Brainstorm.

-This code is currently being used to analyze subject data with the intention of being published, but please note that these portions have not been uploaded for privacy reasons.
+This code is currently being used to analyze subject data with the intention of being published, but please note that subject data has not been uploaded for privacy reasons.

 Program specifics: